LuciaHrovatin/CENSUS_webapp/README.md

 ```
 500 Internal Server Error
 ```
 may arise.
 This server error response code indicates that the server encountered an unexpected condition that prevented it from fulfilling the request.
 Just try to refresh the page or to relaunch the web server.
-If this error appears when submitting a prediction request to the CENSUS application, either a bug in the deployed code is present or the Redis server is disconnected.
+If this error appears when submitting a prediction request to the CENSUS application, either a bug in the deployed code is present or the Redis server is disconnected (to check if this second option is applicable, type: `docker-compose [redis-ml] logs`).